bruj0/rfc/.github/ISSUE_TEMPLATE/rfc-template.md

 - Type: (new feature, enhancement)
 - Related components: (if any)
 - Start Date: (fill me in with today's date, DD-MM-YYYY)
-- Discussion: (fill me in with link to RFC discussion - shepherd will complete this)
-- Supersedes: (fill me in with a link to RFC this supersedes - if applicable)
-- Superseded by: (fill me in with a link to RFC this is superseded by - if applicable)
+- Version: 1.0.0

 ## Summary

-One paragraph explanation of the feature.
+One paragraph explanation of the topic to discuss.

 ## Conventions
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## Motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+* Why are we doing this?
+* What use cases does it support?
+* What is the expected outcome?

 ## Detailed design